Western College for Women: Civil Rights Movement

 In June 1964, an orientation and training in nonviolence techniques was held on the campus of Western College for Women for volunteers heading south to Mississippi for Freedom Summer.
 While training at Western was still on-going, Mickey Schwerner, a veteran civil rights worker who had come to Oxford to help train the new recruits, received word that one of the churches that had agreed to host Freedom Summer activities had been attacked and burned.
 Schwerner and Andrew Goodman, a new volunteer, left Oxford immediately to head back to Mississippi.
 Schwerner's wife, Rita, remained behind at Western College to finish the training.
 Within days, Schwerner and Goodman, along with James Chaney, a native Mississippian and voting rights activist, were reported missing in Philadelphia, Mississippi.
 Their bodies were found months later, buried in an earthen dam.
 Public uproar over these murders helped pass the Civil Rights Act of 1964 and the Voting Rights Act a few months later.
 A memorial to the Freedom Summer activists was dedicated in 2000 on the Western College campus.

-Western today
+Legacy

 In 1974, the Western College for Women merged with Miami University and became the Western College Program, an interdisciplinary studies program.
 In 2007, the Western College Program was integrated into the College of Arts and Sciences and is now known as the Western Program for Individualized Studies.

 Of the original Western College buildings, Boyd Hall, Clawson Hall, Hoyt Library, Kumler Chapel, McKee Hall, Thomson Hall, and Peabody Hall were retained as either academic building or dormitories.
 Since the merger, four new dormitories and a dining hall were also added to the Western Campus.

 Notable alumnae

-Lilian Wyckoff Johnson, the first woman to receive a doctorate from Cornell University, served as President of Western College 1904—1906.
+Lilian Wyckoff Johnson, the first woman to receive a doctorate from Cornell University, served as president of Western College from 1904 to 1906.